 - Being overweight.

-- If you have high LDL cholesterol and low HDL cholesterol levels.
+- High LDL cholesterol and low HDL cholesterol levels.

 What are the warning signs of a stroke?